-A United States person's tax basis in a bond generally will be its cost.
-Upon the sale, exchange or retirement of a bond, a United States person will generally recognize capital gain or loss equal to the difference between the amount realized (not including any amounts attributable to accrued and unpaid interest) and the tax basis in the bond.
+Subject to the discussion below under "- Treatment of Interest Attributable to the Period Prior to the Issuance of the Bonds", a United States person's tax basis in a bond generally will be its cost.
+Upon the sale, exchange or retirement of a bond, a United States person will generally recognize capital gain or loss equal to the difference between the amount realized (not including any amounts attributable to accrued but unpaid interest) and the tax basis in the bond.
 Any gain or loss recognized by a United States person generally will be U.S. source capital gain or loss (except to the extent such amounts are attributable to accrued but unpaid interest).
 Prospective investors should also consult their own tax advisors with respect to the treatment of capital gains (which are currently taxed at lower rates than ordinary income for taxpayers who are individuals that have held the bonds for more than one year) and capital losses (the deductibility of which is subject to limitations).